villares/py.processing-play/java_to_python.md

 If a variable is *declared and initialized* (type and value are defined) at the beginning of the sketch just remove the type declaration.

-Since there is no way in Python to declear a variable without making an assignment, when the variable is just declared (a type is set without *initialization*) at the beginning of the sketch, we need to find where it is assigned for the first time and add at the beginning of that function, the  `global variable_name` statement.
+Since there is no way in Python to declare a variable without making an assignment, when the variable is just declared (a type is set without *initialization*) at the beginning of the sketch, we need to find where it is assigned for the first time and add the `global variable_name` statementat at the beginning of that function.

 In fact, every function that changes the assignment of global variables in its body needs the `global` statement with the names of the variables that are modified.

 An example:

 **Java**
 ```java
 int rad = 60;       // Width of the shape
 float xpos, ypos;   // Starting position of shape